OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 ## <a name="step-by-step-guide"></a>Guias passo a passo

-Siga o [guia passo a passo](../../sbs-calling-and-meeting.yml) para configurar a chamada e a reunião em um bot.
+Siga o [guia passo a passo](../../sbs-calling-and-meeting.yml) para configurar o bot de chamada e reunião do Teams.

 ## <a name="next-step"></a>Próxima etapa